-If the application is accepted, the applicant will be invited to sign the listing contract within 10 business days as of the application acceptance date.
-The applicant will also be issued a certificate confirming the listing of the securities on the MSE regulated market.
+If the application is accepted, the applicant will be invited to sign the listing contract within 10 business days of the application acceptance date.
+The applicant will also be issued a certificate confirming the listing of the securities on the MSE-regulated market.

 7. Corporate Governance

-An issuer whose securities are admitted to be traded on the regulated market is considered a public interest entity and is obliged to comply with the Corporate Governance Code approved by the NCFM in 2015 (the “Code”).
-The Code is also compulsory for other public interest entities, even if their securities are not admitted to be traded on the regulated market, if the entity is a financial institution, insurance company, leasing company, or voluntary pension fund.
-All other companies that are not public interest entities may follow the Code on voluntarily basis.
+An issuer whose securities are admitted for trade on the regulated market is considered a public interest entity and must comply with the Corporate Governance Code approved by the NCFM in 2015 (Code).
+The Code is also compulsory for public interest entities whose securities are not admitted for trade on the regulated market if the entity is a financial institution, insurance company, leasing company, or voluntary pension fund.
+All other companies that are not public interest entities may follow the Code on a voluntary basis.

-Public interest entities are also required to report their compliance with the Code in relation to (i) international coporate governance standards, (ii) protection of the legitimate rights and interests of shareholders, (iii) clarification of the roles of its governing bodies, (iv) functionability of the entity in a non-corupt environment, and (v) promotion of the interests of managers, employees, and shareholders, as well as by other measures.
+Public interest entities are also required to report their compliance with the Code in relation to (i) international corporate governance standards, (ii) protection of the legitimate rights and interests of shareholders, (iii) clarification of the roles of its governing bodies, (iv) functionality of the entity in a non-corrupt environment, and (v) promotion of the interests of managers, employees, and shareholders, as well as by other measures.

 7.2.
 Any other ESG considerations